nim-works/nimskull/readme.md

 ## About the Project

-Nimskull (temporary name) is a *statically typed* *structured* programming language to create software (including itself) that is sustainable.

-The goal is to have a *statically typed* *structured* programming language to create software (including itself) that is sustainable, it aims to be:
+Nimskull (temporary name) is a *statically typed* *structured* programming language to create software (itself included) that is sustainable, it aims to be:

 - *Safe:* statically typed, nil safe, with structured approach to resources and concurrency